 During this phase, trainees are expected to work, study or carry out community work while under the care and supervision of Prisons Reintegration Officers until their release from the reformative training sentence.

-The Juvenile Court and the Subordinate Courts can call for a Pre-Sentence Report to assess if an offender is suitable for Probation.
+The Youth Court and the State Courts can call for a Pre-Sentence Report to assess if an offender is suitable for Probation.

 Find out more about Probation and the other options available to the Courts.